Search the Health Library

-Age-related macular degeneration (AMD) is the leading cause of severe, permanent vision loss in Americans over 50.
-More than 3.5 million people have early stages of macular degeneration.
-This disease of the macula, the central and most sensitive part of the retina, robs people of central vision.
-Left with only peripheral vision, they struggle to identify faces, read books and watch TV, because they can see out of the corners of their eyes, but not straight ahead.
+Age-related macular degeneration (AMD), left untreated, is the leading cause of severe, permanent vision loss in Americans over 50.
+More than eight million people have earlier stages of AMD.
+This disease of the macula, the central and most sensitive part of the retina, can rob people of central vision.
+Left with only peripheral vision, they may struggle to identify faces, read books and watch TV, because they can see the side or peripheral vision, but not straight ahead.

 About 90 percent of people with AMD have a "dry" or non-neovascular or non-“new vessel” form, which typically manifests collections of yellow debris in the center of the retina, called drusen, and often has no symptoms.
 However, it may slowly progress to a dry “atrophic” form associated with loss of central vision.
 Alternatively, the drusen may be associated with the production of growth factors which lead to the "wet" or neovascular form of the disease, when tiny new blood vessels can leak fluid or blood, causing distortion or blank spots in the central vision, accompanied by scar tissue which causes permanent loss of vision.
 This may cause loss of central vision within days or weeks.
 The wet form may strike those with the dry form at any time.